-USM Core Courses (including pre-internship education courses that are required for the Concentration in Elementary Education; 24 additional credits above those required by the major)
+USM Core Curriculum (including pre-internship education courses that are required for the Concentration in Elementary Education; 24 additional credits above those required by the major)

-- Entry Year Experience – EYE 112 Built Environment: Energy (This course is recommended for this track of the Elementary Education Concentration; 3 cr.)
+- Entry Year Experience – EYE 112 Built Environment: Energy (recommended for the Elementary Education Concentration (3 cr)

-- Quantitative Reasoning – MAT 120 Introduction to Statistics (This course is a requirement for the major; 4 cr.)
+- Quantitative Reasoning – MAT 120 Introduction to Statistics (required) (4 cr)

-- Socio-Cultural Analysis – HRD 200 Multicultural Human Development (This course is a requirement for the Elementary Education Concentration; 3 cr.)
+- Socio-Cultural Analysis – HRD 200 Multicultural Human Development (required for the Elementary Education Concentration) (3 cr)

-- Science Exploration – This requirement is fulfilled by several courses that are required for the major.
+- Science Exploration – This requirement is fulfilled by several courses required for the major.

-- Cultural Interpretation – (ENG 140 Reading Literature or ENG 145 Topics in Literature are recommended; 3 cr.)
+- Cultural Interpretation - ENG 140 Reading Literature or ENG 145 Topics in Literature (recommended) (3 cr)

-- Creative Expression – EDU 230 Teaching through the Arts (This course is recommended for this track of the Elementary Education Concentration; 3 cr.)
+- Creative Expression - EDU 230 Teaching through the Arts (recommended for the Elementary Education Concentration) (3 cr)

-- Ethical Inquiry, Social Responsibility, and Citizenship: EDU 310 What is the Purpose of Education in a Democracy?
-(This course is recommended for the Elementary Education Concentration and the International core requirement; 3 cr.)
+- Ethical Inquiry, Social Responsibility, and Citizenship - EDU 310 What is the Purpose of Education in a Democracy? (recommended for the Elementary Education Concentration and the International Core requirement) (3 cr)

 - Cluster – EDU 305 Foundations of Cultural and Linguistics Diversity, SED 335 Students with Exceptionalities in General Education, and SED 420 Multi-tiered Systems of Educational Support

-Major Coursework (Total credits required for the major is 60.5-69)
+Major Requirements: (Total credits required for the major is 60.5-69)